top of page

 Whatever your situation, I warmly recommend knitting to you.
 The rhythmic click-clacking of your needles can be very soothing to the ears and the repetitive stitching process will occupy your hands while freeing your mind.
 And the best (and I mean the very BEST) bit?
 You create something beautiful as well as practical that you can treasure for years.

-The real high the feelings of completion and achievement will bring you are better than drugs!
+The real high the feeling of completion and achievement will bring you is better than drugs!

 To sum things up, just a few do's and don't's: